davidad/davidad.github.io/source/_posts/2014-02-11-octopress-workflow.markdown

     Enter a title for your post:

-`blog` is a `bash` script, pretty specific to my own setup (vim, chrome, OSX), but it could be adapted to other environments. `blog` can create a post using Octopress' `new_post[]` Rake target (and you can specify a title on the command line if you want), then it opens `vim` in sort of `git commit`-ish fashion, with your cursor on the last line ready to press `o` and start typing your post, and with magical deployment when you `:wq`[^2].
+`blog` is a `bash` script, pretty specific to my own setup (vim, chrome, OSX), but it could be adapted to other environments. <!-- more --> `blog` can create a post using Octopress' `new_post[]` Rake target (and you can specify a title on the command line if you want), then it opens `vim` in sort of `git commit`-ish fashion, with your cursor on the last line ready to press `o` and start typing your post, and with magical deployment when you `:wq`[^2].
 It also implements `blog deploy` (runs both generate and deploy), `blog delete`, and editing existing posts.
 Most importantly, whenever editing the script sets up a keybinding for `C-g` that saves your draft post and refreshes the local preview in a Chrome window.
 It does this even if you don't have a tab open to refresh, but it also won't open a new one if you do.
 And it keeps your `vim` window in the foreground.
 How does this work?
 You might expect that Chrome has a nice command-line remote interface for exactly this sort of thing.
 Sadly, that is not the case.
 However, Apple has had the foresight to allow command-driven automation of actions which can typically only be carried out graphically.
 Sadly again, that mechanism is [**AppleScript**](http://en.wikipedia.org/wiki/AppleScript), a historical relic of a programming language.